Local Government Act 1958

 The Local Government Act 1958 (6 & 7 Eliz.
 2. c.
-55) was an Act of the Parliament of the United Kingdom affecting local government in England and Wales outside London.
+55) is an act of the Parliament of the United Kingdom affecting local government in England and Wales outside London.
 Among its provisions it included the establishment of Local Government Commissions to review the areas and functions of local authorities, and introduced new procedures for carrying these into action.

 White papers

 The Act originated in three government white papers.

 The first of these, Local government – areas and status of local authorities in England and Wales, was published on 31 July 1956 (Cmnd.
 9831).
 Rather than completely reforming the local government system, it proposed a partial overhaul of the existing system.
 Two local government commissions, one for England and one for Wales, were to be established to carry out reviews under these guidelines.
 The commissions were to have powers to: